JayInnn/Data-Structure/README.md

 ## Chapter 7
 Attention: in this chapter, to pay more attention on sorting.
 Effective sorting method can obviously improve the speed of searching and verifying.
 1. search & verify
-2. internal sort: insertion sort & quick sort
+2. internal sort: insertion sort & quick sort & merge sort & radix sort
-3. external sort
+3. external sort: merge k sorted arrays

+## Chapter 8
+Attention: in this chapter, to focus on hashing.
+1. static hashing
+2. dynamic hashing